World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Experiments

 \p{Calibration Errors} In \Cref{fig:average_calibration}, we show the average ECE and MCE of each model across all the test videos.
-For the continuous-scale model \tc, we compute the average errors across ten equally-spaced error thresholds $\varepsilon_v$, spanning the observable latent-space prediction error domain as visualized in~\Cref{fig:latent_space_error}.\footnote{As described in~\Cref{fn:acc_in_latent}, $\varepsilon_v$ is the linearly scaled version of $\varepsilon$ specifying the deviation between predicted and ground-truth deviations.
-See Appendix~\ref{app:diffusion} for the full mathematical derivation of the scaling factor.} In contrast, the \nc model does not take in an accuracy scale for conditioning; as a result, we compute the ECE and MCE at the fixed-scale used in training the model.
+For the continuous-scale model \tc, we compute the average errors across ten equally-spaced error thresholds $\varepsilon_v$, spanning the observable latent-space prediction error domain as visualized in~\Cref{fig:latent_space_error}.
+In contrast, the \nc model does not take in an accuracy scale for conditioning; as a result, we compute the ECE and MCE at the fixed-scale used in training the model.
 (For more informative evaluation and more comparative results, we select the fixed scale to lie within the range of $\varepsilon_v$ used by the \tc model.)
 Similarly, we compute the ECE and MCE for all classes (accuracy scales) in the \mc model and report the average values in~\Cref{fig:average_calibration}.
-The results indicate that \algname produces \textit{well-calibrated} uncertainty estimates across all models.
+The results indicate that \algname \mbox{produces} \textit{well-calibrated} uncertainty estimates across all models.
 Although all models achieve relatively the same MCE, their performance on the ECE differs.
 This small difference can be explained by the tradeoff between continuous-scale calibration and fixed-scale calibration.
-The improved expressiveness and flexibility of continuous-scale calibration might come at the cost of some reduction in calibration at a single (specific) scale.
+The improved expressiveness and flexibility of continuous-scale calibration might come at the cost of a marginal reduction in calibration at a single (specific) scale.
 The converse holds for the fixed-scale model, which is less expressive and flexible.
 The multi-class classification variant lies between these extremes on the tradeoff curve.
 We emphasize that the superior calibration performance of \algname arises from the use of proper scoring rules.